 Duration: 4 hours

 This is the most challenging day on the track.
 From Zoe Falls the track climbs steeply to the top of the falls – so steep in fact, that there’s a rope to help in one section.
-The view looking out over Zoe Falls towards Zoe Bay and the Coral Sea is simply magical and is the perfect place to drop you pack for a few minutes and admire the stunning landscape.
+The view looking out over Zoe Falls towards Zoe Bay and the Coral Sea is simply magical and is the perfect place to drop your pack for a few minutes and admire the stunning landscape.

-The trail then follows South Zoe creek, crossing sides a couple of times as you begin a gradual climb to the highest point along the Thorsborne Trail at 240m.
+The trail then follows South Zoe Creek, crossing sides a couple of times as you begin a gradual climb to the highest point along the Thorsborne Trail at 240m.

 As you climb in altitude the landscape changes once again, taking on a drier harsher appearance covered with a variety of native Xanthorrhoea plants.
 It’s at this point that you get a glimpse of the Palm Island group and the end of the Lucinda Sugar Jetty.